7 AMAZING Hikes at Machu Picchu

 Important!
 Book Early

-Even regular entrance tickets for Machu Picchu can sell out in advance, so for anyone travelling on a schedule, it’s important to buy tickets in advance.
+Even regular entrance tickets for Machu Picchu can sell out, so for anyone travelling on a schedule, it’s important to buy tickets in advance.
 This becomes even more important if you want to do one of the Machu Picchu hikes, especially Huayna Picchu, Machu Picchu Mountain or Huchuy Picchu.

 That’s because there is a limited number of permits issued every day – and they can sell out!
 This is especially true during peak tourist season (May to September) when permits have been known to sell out up to four months in advance.